j-marple-dev/AYolov2/README.md

   <summary>Export model to TorchScript, ONNX, TensorRT</summary>

   - You can export a trained model to TorchScript, ONNX, or TensorRT
-  - INT8 is currently not supported.
+  - INT8 quantization is currently not supported (coming soon).

   - Usage
   ```bash